-Co glory be to God morning and evening.
-Praise be Oto Him in the heavens and on earth, at twilight and at noon.
-He brings forth the living from the dead, and the dead from the living, and He revives the earth after it is dead.
-Likewise you shall be raised to life.
-And by one of His signs He created you from dust; now behold you are human beings, ranging widely.
-And by another of His signs He created for you, of yourselves, spouses that you might find repose in them and has planted love and kindness in your hearts.
-Surely there are signs in this for people who reflect.
-Among His other signs are the creation of the heavens and the earth and the variety of your tongues and hues.
-Surely there are signs in this for those who know.
-And by another of His signs is your slumbering by night and your seeking of His bounty by day.
-Surely in that are signs for those who hear.
-The lightning which He shows you to inspire fear and hope is yet another of His signs.
-He sends down water from the sky, thereby reviving the earth after it is dead.
-Surely in this there are signs for a people who understand.
-The heavens and the earth are firm by His command; then when He calls you, suddenly, from the earth you shall emerge.
-To Him belongs everything in the heavens and on earth; all are obedient to Him.
-He it is who originates creation, then reproduces it, and it is easier for Him.
-His is the loftiest attribute in heaven and on earth.
-He is the Mighty, the Wise One.
+So glorify God in the evening and in the morning-and praise be to Him in the heavens and on the earth-and glorify Him in the late afternoon, and at midday.

+He brings forth the living from the dead and the dead from the living.
+He gives life to the earth after its death, and you shall be raised to life in the same way.
+One of His signs is that He created you from dust and, behold, you became human beings and multiplied yourselves throughout the earth.
+Another of His signs is that He created for you from among yourselves spouses, so that you might find repose in them, and He created between you affection and kindness.
+Truly there are signs in this for people who reflect.

+Another of His signs is that He created the heavens and earth, and the diversity of your languages and colours.
+There truly are signs in this for those who know.
+Among His signs are your sleep, at night or in daytime, and your seeking His bounty.
+There truly are signs in this for people who hear.
+Among His signs is this: He shows you the lightning, giving rise to [both] fear and hope, and sends down water from the sky, giving life thereby to the earth after it had been lifeless: in this, behold, there are signs indeed for people who use their reason!

+Another of His signs is this: the heavens and the earth

+stand firm by His command and afterwards when He calls you, behold, from the earth you will come forth.
+All those in the heavens and on the earth belong to Him.
+All are obedient to Him.
+He is the One who originates creation, then repeats it, and it is very easy for Him.
+His is the most exalted state in the heavens and on the earth; He is the Mighty, the Wise One.
 (30:17-27)

-èa